-In this article, I am going to address, such questions as:
+In this article, I am going to address, such questions:

 Ok, why you may think about refinishing, several possible reasons:

-If points 6 to 9 is your situation – you might not need a refinishing and an extra coat of polyurethane finish might fix your situation – link article “Buff-coating – what is this, when do I consider it, pros, cons, cost.”
+If points 6 to 9 are your situation – you might not need refinishing and an extra coat of polyurethane finish might fix your situation – link article “Buff-coating – what is this, when do I consider it, pros, cons, cost.”

 If the first 5 points represent your situation – then most likely it's going to be refinishing.

-However, since hardwood flooring is limited in thickness, this as well means that it is limited in times of possible refinishing.
-So, first of all, you need to know – would it be refinishing or replacement of wood.
+However, since hardwood flooring is limited in thickness, this also means that it is limited in times of possible refinishing.
+So, first of all, you need to know – would it be refinishing or replacement of wood?

 So, you need to look if you still have that space (at least 1/16 of an inch) above the “tongue and groove” slot).
 If you are having a hard time finding a board with an open side where you can take a look at its thickness (no heating “grills” or transition with other surfaces in your house) you can still, try to determine if you have enough wood by your flooring appearance.
 By appearance I mean – if your boards look tight to each other with no unusually big gaps in between them and if you are not seeing shiny nail heads right in between your boards – you are most likely fine for one or several more refinishing.

-Ok, let’s say your floors are good enough for at least one more refinishing (or if you determine that it’s not please visit – link to the article “How to replace your hardwood flooring, process, price, duration”).
+Okay, let’s say your floors are good enough for at least one more refinishing (or if you determine that it’s not please visit – the link to the article “How to replace your hardwood flooring, process, price, duration”).

-But if being completely serious, most benefit - is of course proper use of wood flooring resource that left.
-As I never tried to mention - proper refinishing plus on-time maintenance may prolongate the look of your floor for more than 25 years which means saving money and your nerves.
+But if being completely serious, the most benefit - is of course proper use of wood flooring resources that are left.
+As I never tried to mention - proper refinishing plus on-time maintenance may prolong the look of your floor for more than 25 years which means saving money and your nerves.
 And by proper, I mean - with the right use of machinery that can guarantee top quality and with the right use of coloring options as well as protective materials to prevent that look for years.
 More in the article:

 (Link to article: “Floor sanding options, their difference and how to choose one”)